 For a few years, I focused on designing and building public darkrooms.
 Then came a few more years of making and helping individuals make private darkrooms at home.
 As a consultant, I am also available to help:

-- operators of public dedicated darkrooms for medium retreats
+- operators of public dedicated darkrooms for short and medium retreats

 - those with existing centers wishing to include hygienic darkroom retreating in their programs

-- developers of such hygienic retreat centers as I just described
+- developers of hygienic retreat centers as I just described

 Those who support hygienic darkroom retreating are eligible for my future network, through which I can refer clients to you.
 Write me for more info.

 It may take a few generations of healthy living to fully restore our health and realize our potential as human beings.
-But we can make huge strides, perhaps most of the way back, in our lifetimes.
+But we can make huge strides in our lifetimes, getting most of the way back.

-Now that we have examined different formats of the restful use of darkness for different circumstances and purposes, let’s look ahead to more of what happens in a retreat and exactly how to conduct it.
+We have examined different formats of the restful use of darkness for different circumstances and purposes.
+Let’s look ahead to more of what happens in a retreat and exactly how to conduct it.